MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 ### App Switcher Toggle

 - Relaunch your current client before turning the “Try the new Teams” toggle ON to ensure that you have latest changes.
-Also, if there's any Windows update pending, please install them before you try new Teams.

 - If you’re not seeing the toggle for new Teams, make sure you have the minimum required versions for Mac and Teams: